cybik/hardware-musings/README.md

 ## Things I want to do

+### Getting LEDs working
-* Reach out to Eluktronics about how to poke the right things to get LED control
+* Need to reach out to Eluktronics about how to poke the right things to get LED control
     * Hi Bob, if you're reading this, the only way I'm seeing to poke the LEDs right now is two SMBus devices (this thing: https://www.i2c-bus.org/smbus/), but as I don't know how to poke them (and am steadfast in my refusal to run Windows, damn it!), I may need some wee help if you happen to have any information.
     * Devices:
       ```